How the Allies defeated Imperial Japan in WWII

 MacArthur, who had been serving as the Supreme Commander of the Allied Forces in the Pacific, led a massive amphibious invasion of the Philippines, with the goal of liberating the country from Japanese occupation.

-The campaign began on October 20, 1944, when Allied forces landed on the island of Leyte.
+The campaign had begun on October 20, 1944, when Allied forces landed on the island of Leyte.

-Despite fierce Japanese resistance, the Allied forces were eventually able to establish a foothold on the island, and over the following months, they continued to push the Japanese back.
+Despite fierce Japanese resistance on land, the Allied forces were eventually able to establish a foothold on the island, and over the following months, they continued to push the Japanese back.

 In February 1945, Manila was liberated from Japanese control, although the battle for the city was one of the most intense and destructive of the entire war.

-In early 1945, the United States invaded the island of Iwo Jima.
-This was a small but strategic island, as it provided the Allies with a base from which to launch air raids on mainland Japan.
+The next year, in early 1945, the United States invaded the island of Iwo Jima.
+This was a small but strategic location, as it provided the Allies with a base from which to launch air raids on mainland Japan.

-The battle was fought between the 19th of February and the 26th of March 1945 and resulted in a costly Allied victory.
+The battle was fought between the 19th of February and the 26th of March 1945 and resulted in massive death tolls of American soldiers.

-This battle was particularly difficult because the Japanese had dug tunnels and bunkers into the volcanic rock of the island, making it difficult for the Allies to root them out.
-In the end, however, the United States was able to achieve victory over the island.
+This battle was because the Japanese had dug tunnels and bunkers into the volcanic rock of the island, making it incredibly difficult for the Allies to root them out.

-This battle was fought mainly by United States Marines, who faced stiff resistance from the Japanese defenders.
+This battle was fought mainly by United States Marines, who once more faced dogged resistance from the Japanese defenders.

 In the end, however, they were able to eventually seize control of the island.